-TrainingDataWithOrWithoutOutliers – It indicates that the training data samples should consider or disregard data samples that are at the extreme boundaries of the value range.
+TrainingDataWithOrWithoutOutliers: It indicates that the training data samples should consider or disregard data samples that are at the extreme boundaries of the value range.
 The type of this attribute is Boolean.
 For e.g., in case of coverage problem analytics, if there are only few training data samples belonging to a particular geographical location, they may be considered as outliers with respect to the other training data samples.